TimothyJan/Tindog/README.md

 # Tindog
-Tinder for Dogs, practice with Bootstrap 5
+Tinder for Dogs.
+Practice with Bootstrap 5 for Cards, Grid, Containers, Buttons, Carousel, CSS Z-index and Stacking Order, Media Query Breakpoints and code refactoring.